-With zero wind a paramotor has a top speed of around 35 MPH, this will vary slightly with wing choice, and a few other variables that you can learn about here.
+With zero wind a paramotor has a top speed of around 30 MPH, this will vary slightly with wing choice, and a few other variables that you can learn about here.

-A 2-stroke paramotor will require around 4 litres of fuel per hour.
-Most tanks will hold around 14 litres, so 3.5 hours flight time can be expected.
+A 2-stroke paramotor will require around 4 litres of fuel to fly for one hour.
+Most fuel tanks will hold around 14 litres, so 3.5 hours flight time can be expected.

 The top speed of ultralights will vary between models, but you can expect to have a top speed of around 65 mph.

-The range an ultralight can fly will also depend on the aircraft and its engine.
+The distance an ultralight can fly will also depend on the aircraft type and its engine.
 The best quoted consumption I can find is the Simonini Mini 2 Evo engine, which is being used in a Flylight FoxCub.
-This gives about 3.5 hours flight time with 19 litres of fuel.
+This gives about 3.5 hours flight time, while burning 19 litres of fuel.

 A Rotax 2-stroke aviation engine, which is commonly used in ultralight aircraft, uses around 25 litres of fuel per hour.
 This would give you less than an hour in the air, but much more power than the Simonini.

-Training in the UK will take a minimum of 25 hours flying time, of which at least 10 hours must be solo.
+Pilot license training in the UK will take a minimum of 25 hours flying time, of which at least 10 hours must be solo.
 This will cost around £4500.
 Training on a sub 70 KG microlight will be much quicker.

-In the US no license is required, but training is necessary; and will take around 10 to 20 hours of ultralight instruction.
-This will cost around $2000.
-If you want to take the Sport Pilot License to carry a passenger, it will cost $3,000 to $5,000.
+In the US no license is required, but training is necessary and will take around 10 to 20 hours of ultralight instruction.
+This will cost around $2500.
+If you want to take the Sport Pilot License to carry a passenger, it will cost $5,000 – $7,000.

 Paramotors and ultralights are both considered very safe, but safety ultimately depends on the pilot.
-As we discovered in THIS POST and again in THIS POST, there have been some nasty accidents.
-But these accidents all come down to pilot error, equipment failure isn't an issue.
+As we discovered in our paramotor safety post and again in the paramotor accidents post, there have been some nasty accidents.
+But these accidents all come down to pilot error, equipment failure isn’t an issue.
 This should also be the case for ultralights.